mui/mui-x/docs/data/data-grid/aggregation/aggregation.md

 An aggregation function is an object describing how to generate an aggregated value for a given set of values.

-Let's take a look at a simple aggregation function:

 The full typing details can be found on the [GridAggregationFunction API page](/x/api/data-grid/grid-aggregation-function/).

 ### Built-in functions